 The Compensation Committee grants the maximum number of performance units that can be earned, representing 200% of target performance, and any performance units not earned are forfeited.
 The 2022 LTI performance-based awards are earned solely on our Relative TSR, which is a market condition and not a performance condition.
 The grant date fair value per unit was calculated using a Monte Carlo simulation.
 The assumptions used in calculating the valuations for the 2022 awards are set forth in Note 13 to the consolidated financial statements in our Annual Report on Form 10-K for the fiscal year ended December 31, 2022.
 This amount is consistent with the estimate of aggregate compensation cost to be recognized by the Company over the three-year performance period of the award determined as of the grant date under ASC 718.
-The grant date fair value determined in accordance with ASC 718 shown above differs from the value of 2022 LTI Awards approved by the Compensation Committee because: (i) the approved LTI Awards (both time-based and performance-based) were converted to the number of rights to common stock based on the closing stock price on the date of grant instead of the Monte Carlo simulation shown here, and (ii) the above includes the earned Class C units granted in 2022 for dividends that accrued on awards that were earned in 2022.
+The grant date fair value determined in accordance with ASC 718 shown above differs from the value of 2022 LTI Awards approved by the Compensation Committee because: (i) the approved LTI Awards approved by the cosing stock price on the date of grant instead of the Monte Carlo simulation shown here, and (ii) the above includes the earned Class C units granted in 2022 for dividends that accrued on awards that were earned in 2022.
 The grant date fair value of the performance-based awards for 2020 and 2021 in the stock awards column is computed based on the probable outcome of performance conditions as of the grant date.
 See the "2022 Grants of Plan Based Awards Table" that follows for more detailed information regarding these valuations.

-Class B Units and Class C Units are intended to qualify as profits interests in our Operating Partnership and, pursuant to our Operating Partnership's partnership agreement, automatically convert on a one-for-one basis into OP Units once the Class B Units or Class C Units, as applicable, achieve parity with the OP Units (based on capital account balance per unit) and satisfy all applicable time-vesting and performance-vesting conditions.
+Class B Units and Class C Units are intended to qualify as profits interests in our Operating Partnership and, pursuant to our Operating Partnership's partnership agreement, automatically convert on a one-forone basis into OP Units once the Class B Units or Class C Units, as applicable, achieve parity with the OP Units (based on capital account balance per unit) and satisfy all applicable time-vesting and performance-vesting conditions.

-- (3) For 2022, represents amounts earned under the Annual Cash Incentive Program based on achievement of individual and Company performance metrics for the applicable year and paid in the following calendar year. - (4) Amounts reported in the "All Other Compensation" column for 2020 have been adjusted to include cash received in connection with the vesting of Phantom Units that was inadvertently not included for 2020 in prior years' compensation disclosures in the following amounts:
+(3) For 2022, represents amounts earned under the Annual Cash Incentive Program based on achievement of individual and Company performance metrics for the applicable year and paid in the following calendar year.

+(4) Amounts reported in the "All Other Compensation" column for 2020 have been adjusted to include cash received in connection with the vesting of Phantom Units that was inadvertently not included for 2020 in prior years' compensation disclosures in the following amounts:

-Name Received from Cash- antom Units (\$)
+Name vived from Cash-Settled Om Units (\$)

 Jeffrey S. Edison \$ 649,688

 Devin I. Murphy 303,030

 Robert F. Myers 238,219

 John P. Caulfield 17,903

 Tanya E. Brady 23,861